motilals/fabzero/design.md

 **Design and Fabrication of a programable electronic circuit**

 The process  start with designing the Schematic circuit and developing its PCB diagram, then send it for milling.
-Then, component soldering and programming of Microprocessor, followed by testing.
+Then, component soldering, testing and programming of Microprocessor.

 The first step is to draw a schematic design of the circuit to fabricate using a pcb design software such as **KICAD**
  ![a schematic design of circuit](img/schema.jpg)